pelp/tinyweb/README.md

 This way they could track down any bugs before it was too late.
 Little did they know at this point that they would start to experience feature creep and would have to end up trying to implement things in the unreadable code later anyways.
 But I'm getting ahead of myself.
-The first version of the code can be seen here (69cf7c0fa79e203b379a1b9e7c9263674dde1b09).
+The first version of the code can be [seen here](https://github.com/pelp/tinyweb/commit/69cf7c0fa79e203b379a1b9e7c9263674dde1b09).

 ## The great minifying

 Once the two friends had gotten a lay of the land they got to work minifying the original code.
-They immedietly noticed the abundance of `String.split()` calls, which they replaced with a lambda function (61b26df208d340d11fb1ea8f9a22fda92e9cf012).
+They immedietly noticed the abundance of `String.split()` calls, which they [replaced with a lambda function](https://github.com/pelp/tinyweb/commit/61b26df208d340d11fb1ea8f9a22fda92e9cf012).
 They fought on, tackling the next foe: The nested lambda functions and recursion hell.
 It's starting to become difficult for them to keep track of all the parentheses and variable scopes.
 One second you thought you had the variable where you needed it,